hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 ## Unresolved questions

-- References to the expected Ack and Problem Report messages should be added.
 - We might need to propose a new MIME type for credential (the same way as .docx is not processed as generic xml).
 See [this issue](https://github.com/w3c/vc-data-model/issues/421) against the W3C/vc-data-model.

 ## Implementations